CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/changing-transforms.md

           values:
               Canada: CAN
               United States: USA

     - name: patient-name
       resource: ‘Bundle.entry.resource.ofType(Patient)’
       resourceIndex: patientIndex
       schema: patient-name-schema
 ```

+This example contains the complete layout of a transform template, with two transform elements.
+The first is a value
+transform that adds country to a patient's address if it does not exist.
+The second specifies an additional template,
-This example specifies an additional schema, `patient-name-schema.yml`.
-This additional schema might contain:
+`patient-name-schema.yml`.
+This additional template might contain:

 ```
 elements:
     - name: patient-name
       resource: ‘%resource’
+      condition: true
       bundleProperty: ‘%resource.name.text’
       value: [‘"First name, last name"’]
 ```

+In which all patient resources are processed using the above template.

+### Translate element definition

 Each element contains the following properties, listed in order of execution:

+#### Common

 - `name` - the name of an element.
 - `constants` - constants passed in to FHIR Path evaluations.
 They are resolved at the time
   an element uses it.
 These can be specified at the schema level or at the element level.
 Elements will inherit
   constants defined at their schema level and will overwrite any that have the same name.
+  - A reserved constant, `%resource`, is automatically provided, which maps to the focus resource
+    (generally, the `resource` property).
 - `resource` - the FHIR resource used as focus on all other FHIR Path expressions.
 Must
   be used with child schema to set the collection to iterate with.
 - `condition` - FHIR Path boolean expression that must evaluate to true for the element to
   be evaluated.
 Conditions can be used to check the value of a bundle property that
   another element may have populated, so it could be used to check the result of a
   previous element (elements must be kept in the correct order for this to work).
+  To set a transform to always take place, simply set to `true`.

+#### For value transforms

 - `bundleProperty` - a FHIR Path expression that denotes where to store the value.
 If the property does not yet exist,
   ReportStream will attempt to create it, though there are restrictions around which types of resources/properties can
   be dynamically created.